 1. Believe it or not, the first cash dispensing machine was invented by Luther George Simjian way back in 1939.
-The mechanical dispenser was installed in New York City at the City Bank of New York but was removed after only six months due to lack of customer acceptance.
+The mechanical dispenser was installed on a trial basis in New York City at the City Bank of New York.
+Unfortunately, it was removed after six months due to lack of customer acceptance.

-3. Simjian had another invention that was much more successful during that era: a simulator that could be used to train aviators in identifying types of aircraft and determining their distance and speed.
-During World War II, the U.S. Navy bought more than 2000 of them from Simjian.
-The number of ATMs he sold during that same period: 0.
+3. Lucky for Simjian, he had a more successful invention: a training simulator that helped aviators identify different types of aircraft and determine their distance and speed.
+During World War II, the US Navy bought more than 2000 of them.
+The number of ATMs sold during that same period: 0.

-4. The first modern electronic ATM was installed in Enfield Town in North London, United Kingdom in 1967 by Barclays Bank.
-Instead of cash, though, the ATM dispensed vouchers.
+4. The first modern electronic ATM was installed in 1967 by Barclays Bank in North London, United Kingdom.
+Although, instead of cash, the ATM dispensed vouchers.

 5. The first free standing electronic ATM was installed in 1969 by Chemical Bank at its branch in Rockville Centre, New York.
-This device was the first machine to use the magnetic stripe on plastic cards.
+This device was the first machine to use a magnetic strip on plastic cards.

-6. ATMs didn’t begin to proliferate until 1973, when 2,000 of the machines were sold and distributed across the United States.
-Not everybody was happy; bankers at the time were concerned about the machine’s price tag: $145,000 (in 2009 dollars).
-Today an ATM can be bought for under $3000.
+6. ATMs didn’t begin to proliferate until 1973, when 2000 of the machines were sold and distributed across the United States.
+Not everybody was happy; bankers at the time were concerned about the machine’s price tag: $162,000 in 2016 dollars.
+Today, an ATM can be bought for under $3000.

 8. TGIF: The most popular day for ATM use is Friday.
-On a related note, night clubs with ATMs end up keeping 70-80% of the money dispensed from their cash machines.
+On a related note, it should probably be no surprise that night clubs with ATMs end up keeping 80% of the money dispensed from their cash machines.

 11. The first ATM in China wasn’t installed until 1987.

-12. Ever wonder how an ATM works?
-From an engineering perspective, they are really not that complex; the main components consist of a computer, control panel, printer, and a special safe to hold the money.
+12. From an engineering perspective, ATMs are really not technically complex; the main components consist of a computer, control panel, printer, and a special safe to hold the money.
 For a quick peek at the inner workings of an ATM, you can check out this cool one-minute video.

-13. True Crime Stories: The first known instance of a fake ATM was installed at a shopping mall in Manchester, Connecticut in 1993.
-By modifying a retired ATM, a criminal gang known as The Bucklands Boys was able to steal, and later exploit, information from cards inserted by unwitting customers into the bogus machine.
-The gang ended up with over $100,000 before finally being caught.
+13. True Crime Stories: The first fake ATM was installed in 1993 at a shopping mall in Manchester, Connecticut.
+By modifying a retired ATM, a criminal gang known as The Bucklands Boys exploited information from cards inserted into the bogus machine by unwitting customers.
+The gang ended up with more than $100,000 before finally being caught.

-15. True Crime Stories III: According to Wikipedia, in 1996 a man named Andrew Stone was convicted in the UK of stealing the equivalent of more than one-million dollars by pointing high definition video cameras at ATMs from a considerable distance.
-After getting all the necessary information from the videotapes, the thief was able to produce clone cards that allowed him to later withdraw money at a rate of over $10,000 per hour.
+15. True Crime Stories III: In 1996 a man named Andrew Stone was convicted in the UK of stealing the equivalent of more than one-million dollars by pointing high-def video cameras at ATMs from a considerable distance.
+After getting all the necessary information from the videotapes, he produced clone cards that allowed him to withdraw money at a rate of more than $10,000 per hour.

-16. You say tomato: Depending on where you live, automated teller machines are known by many different names: ATM (US); automated banking machine, bank machine, or money machine (Australia, Canada); cashpoint, or cash machine (UK, New Zealand); hole-in-the-wall (UK); and, bancomat (Europe).
+16. You say tomato: Automated teller machines are known by many different names.
+For example: ATM (US); automated banking machine, bank machine, or money machine (Australia, Canada); cashpoint, or cash machine (UK, New Zealand); bancomat (Europe).

-17. No matter what you call them, there are now over 1.6 million of the machines all over the world.
-There is even an ATM at McMurdo station in Antarctica.
-Talk about cold hard cash!
+17. No matter what you call them, there are now 3 million cash machines all over the world.
+Heck, there’s even an ATM at McMurdo station in Antarctica.
+Talk about cold hard cash.

-18. ATMs in locations with high traffic can hold as much as $100,000.
-Presumably, the ATM in Antarctica is a much smaller model.
+18. ATMs in high-traffic locations can hold as much as $100,000.
+Presumably, that ATM in Antarctica is a smaller model.